x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 There are three types of groups that can be used to distribute messages:

-- **Microsoft 365 groups** (formerly known as Office 365 groups), is used for collaboration between teams, both inside and outside your company; by giving them a group email and a   shared workspace for conversations, files, and calendars.
+- **Microsoft 365 group** (formerly known as Office 365 groups), is used for collaboration between teams, both inside and outside your company; by giving them a group email and a shared workspace for conversations, files, and calendars.

   >[!NOTE]
-  > **Microsoft 365 groups** is the recommended group as it provides the teams a shared workspace to communicate, share files, appointments, emails, contacts and other mailbox items.
+  > **Microsoft 365 group** is the recommended group as it provides the teams a shared workspace to communicate, share files, appointments, emails, contacts and other mailbox items.

-- **Distribution list groups** is used for sending emails/notifications to a group of people.
+- **Distribution list group** is used for sending emails/notifications to a group of people.

-- **Mail-enabled security groups** is used for granting access to resources such as OneDrive, SharePoint, and emailing notifications to those users.
+- **Mail-enabled security group** is used for granting access to resources such as OneDrive, SharePoint, and emailing notifications to those users.

 For more information see, [groups](https://docs.microsoft.com/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide).